 - (b) Risks, including measurement and management: The Trustee considers the key risk as regards the DB investments to be as follows: - (i) Mismatch risk The risk that the assets fail to keep pace with the liabilities.
 Mismatch risk can include inflation, interest rate and longevity risks.
 The risk is measured by regular assessment of the potential development of the liabilities relative to the current and target mixes of investments.
-The risk is managed via a liability-driven investment programme whereby, among other things, the Trustee invests substantially in assets which are intended broadly to match the liabilities, and hedges against residual inflation and interest rate risk (see (a) above). - (ii) Concentration risk The risk that undue concentration in a single asset or asset class leaves the Scheme exposed should that asset or asset class fall in value.
+The risk is managed via a liability-driven investment programme whereby, among other things, the Trustee invests substantially in assets which are intended broadly to match the liabilities, and hedges against residual inflation and interest rate risk (see (a) above) - (ii) Collateral Adequacy risk The Scheme is invested in leveraged Liability Driven Investment ("LDI") arrangements to provide protection against adverse changes in interest rates and inflation expectations.
+The LDI manager may from time to time call for additional cash to be paid to the LDI portfolio in order to support a given level of leverage.
+Collateral adequacy risk is the risk that the Scheme may not be able to post additional cash to the LDI portfolio within the required timeframe.
+A potential consequence of this risk is that the Scheme's interest rate and inflation hedging could be reduced, and that the Scheme's funding level could suffer as a result.
+In order to manage this risk, the Trustee has a collateral monitoring and collateral waterfall framework in place to ensure that the Scheme has a reasonable liquidity buffer should cash need to be posted to the LDI manager at short notice. - (iii) Concentration risk The risk that undue concentration in a single asset or asset class leaves the Scheme exposed should that asset or asset class fall in value.
 This risk is addressed by investing across a broad range of asset classes as described in (a) above.
 Within each asset class further diversifying conditions are imposed on fund managers, e.g. limits on maximum holdings in any one asset.
-No investment is permitted in Kingfisher plc shares or bonds, other than indirectly through pooled funds. - (iii) Manager risk The risk that underperformance by a fund manager will adversely affect overall investment returns.
-To manage this risk, the Trustee will where appropriate allocate assets in a given asset class to two or more different fund managers, who may in turn employ different investment approaches (e.g. active versus passive).
+No investment is permitted in Kingfisher plc shares or bonds, other than indirectly through pooled funds. - (iv) Manager risk The risk that underperformance by a fund manager will adversely affect overall investment returns.
+To manage this risk, the Trustee will, where appropriate, allocate assets in a given asset class to two or more different fund managers, who may in turn employ different investment approaches (e.g. active versus passive).
 The Trustee sets clear objectives for fund managers and lays down guidelines and restrictions as to achieving those objectives.
 The Trustee monitors both the performance of fund managers against their objectives and the performance of DB investments as a whole.

-(iv) Risks as to derivatives:
+(v) Risks as to derivatives: